buildit/gravity-metalsmith-seed/docs/getting-started.md

 This is called "Running the site locally", where locally indicates your machine.
 You will be able to open your browser and go to a special URL where your local site is running.
 Usually these local URLs begin with `localhost`.
-You'll see that's true for this generator too.
+You'll see that's true for this shell too.

-The quickest way to run your site locally is to run the command `npm start` from within the folder you put the files for this shell.
+The quickest way to run your site locally is to run the command `npm start` in Terminal.
+Terminal should be in the folder you unzipped the files for this shell.
 This should take a few seconds to complete and when it completes it will automatically open a webpage in your browser.
-The URL of that webpage will be something like `http://localhost:8081/` and as long as you keep that Terminal/Command Prompt window open then the site will be available.
+The URL of that webpage will be something like `http://localhost:8080/` and as long as you keep that Terminal/Command Prompt window open then the site will be available.
 If you close the Terminal window (or you can end the running task by pressing `cmd + c` [`ctrl + c` on windows]) then the site will no longer be running and if you refresh the page it will show:
 > This site can’t be reached

 ## Making changes